JenniLoboV/riemannian_stats/docs/source/examples.rst

 Example 2: Data10D_250
 ----------------------

-This example applies RiemannianStats to a synthetic, high-dimensional dataset with known cluster structure.
+This example applies Riemannian STATS to a synthetic, high-dimensional dataset with known cluster structure.
 It demonstrates:

 - Handling datasets with more variables and complex geometry.
 - Separating clustering labels (from the `'cluster'` column) from the analysis data.